 Susan has held senior development positions at some of the nation's premiere institutions, Susan’s leadership roles include:

 Chief Development Officer Weill-Cornell Medical College, Cornell University (NY, NY)

 Associate Dean of Development and Alumni Relations, Case Western Reserve University School of Medicine (Cleveland, OH)

 VP for Development, National Jewish Health (Denver, CO)

 Executive Director of Development, Vanderbilt-Ingram Cancer Center, Vanderbilt University (Nashville, TN)

 Senior Director of Development, Principal Gifts, Vanderbilt University Medical School (Nashville, TN)

 Susan is a frequent national and international presenter.
 Recent speaking engagements include:

 Association for Healthcare Philanthropy, International Conference, New Orleans, LA, October 2017, "Creating million dollar gifts with physician partners: Strategy to Tactics: Big Vision = Big Gifts".

 Association for Healthcare Philanthropy, Webinar, February 14, 2017, “The Psychology of Giving: What Neuroscience Tells Us”.

 Association for Healthcare Philanthropy, International Conference, Chicago, IL, October 2016, “Creating Million Dollar Gifts and a New Era of Philanthropy with Physician Partners”.

-- Planned Giving Council of Middle Tennessee Summit Conference Speaker, Nashville TN, August 2016, “The Psychology of Giving: Why Me?”
+Planned Giving Council of Middle Tennessee Summit Conference Speaker, Nashville TN, August 2016, “The Psychology of Giving: Why Me?”

 Hospital Fundraising Summit, sponsored by Hospital Fundraising Today, April 6 – 10, 2015.
 Topics: “Bold plans/Bold asking: Coaching your Board and physicians in capital campaigns for bold results” and “Are we there yet?
 Where is your culture of philanthropy today?”

-- Association for Healthcare Philanthropy, Big Ideas Conference, New Orleans, June 26, 2014, “The Art of Bold Asking”.
+Association for Healthcare Philanthropy, Big Ideas Conference, New Orleans, June 26, 2014, “The Art of Bold Asking”.

-- Mercilhacy and Boulan Associates Health Care Professionals Seminar, Paris, France, June, 2012, “The Essential Elements of Executing Successful Hospital Campaigns”
+Mercilhacy and Boulan Associates Health Care Professionals Seminar, Paris, France, June, 2012, “The Essential Elements of Executing Successful Hospital Campaigns”

-- Foro Mundial de Fundraising (World Fundraising Forum), Monterrey, Mexico, October, 2012, "Developing a Successful Fundraising Campaign".
+Foro Mundial de Fundraising (World Fundraising Forum), Monterrey, Mexico, October, 2012, "Developing a Successful Fundraising Campaign".

-- University of San Andres, Buenos Aires, Argentina, October 2012, “The Building Blocks of Successful Fundraising Campaigns in Health Care Organizations”.
+University of San Andres, Buenos Aires, Argentina, October 2012, “The Building Blocks of Successful Fundraising Campaigns in Health Care Organizations”.

-- Siro Libanes Hospital, Sao Paulo, Brazil, October 2012, “The Fundamentals of a Successful Hospital Campaign”.
+Siro Libanes Hospital, Sao Paulo, Brazil, October 2012, “The Fundamentals of a Successful Hospital Campaign”.

-- AHP 2011 International Conference presenter, Boston, MA, October 2011, “Campaign Readiness: Creating a Culture of Philanthropy for Success”.
+AHP 2011 International Conference presenter, Boston, MA, October 2011, “Campaign Readiness: Creating a Culture of Philanthropy for Success”.

-- New York City Fundraising Day Conference, Senior Management Track 2010, "Rebooting your non-profit after a campaign".
+New York City Fundraising Day Conference, Senior Management Track 2010, "Rebooting your non-profit after a campaign".

-Susan is a member of The Association of Fundraising Professionals, The Association of Healthcare Philanthropy, and Partnership for Philanthropic Planning.
-She serves on the Boards of the Nashville Philharmonic Orchestra and the Planned Giving Council of Middle Tennessee in Nashville, where she resides.
+Susan is the current President of the Board of the Planned Giving Council of Middle Tennessee and a member of The Association of Fundraising Professionals, The Association of Healthcare Philanthropy, and Partnership for Philanthropic Planning.
+She has served on the boards of Vox Grata and the Nashville Philharmonic Orchestra in Nashville, TN where she resides.